jlmojicaperez/GluckLab/README.md

 ## How to run the experiment
 ### Method 1 (recommnended): Psychopy Standalone App

-- Download and install the Pyschopy standalone app according to [this instructions.][PsychopyDownloadInstructions] MacOS and other versions of the Standalone app can be found [here.][PsychopyReleases]
+- Download and install the Pyschopy standalone app according to [these instructions.][PsychopyDownloadInstructions] MacOS and other versions of the Standalone app can be found [here.][PsychopyReleases]

 - Clone this repository